anguyen216/mTSP-work/README.md

 # Implementation
 ### Routing task solver
-The solver implementation relied on Google OR-tools; tutorials on how to use the tool for this problem can be found [here](https://developers.google.com/optimization/routing).
-However, the implentation incorporates two constraints (total distance and maximum number of sampling points per tour) instead of one (like the examples on Google's tutorials page).
-Additionally, Goole OR-tools solver use an approximation algorithm instead of an exact algorithm.
+The solver implementation relies on Google OR-tools; tutorials on how to use the tool for this problem can be found [here](https://developers.google.com/optimization/routing).
+However, this implentation incorporates two constraints (total distance and maximum number of sampling points per tour) instead of one (like the examples on Google's tutorials page).
+Additionally, Goole OR-tools solver uses an approximation algorithm instead of an exact algorithm.
 The result of the solver depends on the heuristic method used.
-This implementation used [guided local search](http://en.wikipedia.org/wiki/Guided_Local_Search) for solutions exploration because the method has a custom time limit for running and can get out of local optima.
-Google OR-tools provide other [local search options](https://developers.google.com/optimization/routing/routing_options#local_search_options).
+This implementation uses [guided local search](http://en.wikipedia.org/wiki/Guided_Local_Search) for solutions exploration because the method has a custom time limit for running and can get out of local optima.
+Google OR-tools provides other [local search options](https://developers.google.com/optimization/routing/routing_options#local_search_options).

 The solver used in the final result is for multiple vehicle problem.
 However, since mTSP is just an extension of TSP, the solver can also solve for TSP.
 The implementation requires that coordinates of sampling points in the area of interest be in the tuple format.
 In the case of this specific application, coordinates are in `(lat, lon)`.
 The solver can take other forms of coordinates.
 Additionally, user must supply their own function for computing distance between points.
 The `utils.py` provides 3 distance functions: one for computing Euclidean distance between `(x, y)` coordinates, one for computing `lat-lon` distance in km, and one for computing `lat-lon` distance in meters.  `lat-lon` distance functions use the assumption that the Earth's radius is 6371 km (or 6371000 meters); this is not the exact measurement and may introduce some numerical deviation from the actual distance.
 Supply your own calculation in a custom function if you seek a more accurate measurement.

-This solver will only take in distance matrix and vehicle limits in integer format.
-The implementation will still take distance function and distance matrix in float format, but the distance will be automatically round up to the next integer.
+This solver will only take in distance matrix and vehicle limit values in integer format.
+The implementation will still take distance function and distance matrix that output/have float values, but the distance values will be automatically be rounded up to the next integer.
 Please consider this when providing distance matrix and implementing your own distance function.
 This solver looks for a solution that covers all given points of interest.
-If no such solution exist, it is considered to have no solution.
+If no such solution exists, it is considered to have no solution.
 The solver will not drop points for you to create a solution.
 Please consider this when providing points of interest and vehicle's distance limit.

 Since different types of robot/vehicle are subjected to different set of sampling points, two solvers were used in the final workflow/result: one for drone and the other for boat.

 ### Sampling points simulation
 The sampling point simulation was created to create sampling points for testing the routing task solver's behaviors.
 Given a rectangle boundary in coordinate format (in this case, in `lat-lon` format) that is defined by the `min_point = bottom left of the rectangle` and `max_point = top right of the rectangle`, the number of sampling points, distance function to calculate the distance beween points, the simulation outputs (1) a set of "random" sampling points such that the points spread out over the entire area of interest, and (2) a set of sampling points for the surface vehicle (a boat, in this specific application).

 (1) The set of "random" sampling points is sampled/created using [Sobol sampling method](https://en.wikipedia.org/wiki/Sobol_sequence?fbclid=IwAR2Ox5HG1ips06baMlu4NbSiTC5oXCOQqFhn3RG7x3LYnTOd5kx0L5A1ilM).
 The implementation of this algorithm is from Scipy (v1.7.3+).
 Additionally, since this implementation can only output numbers of sampling points that are powers of 2, and sometime this is not the case for what is needed, some randomization is introduced to the sampled outputs.
 More specifically, given that we want `k` sampling points in the area of interest, where `k` is any integer and `k > 0`, Sobol is used to sample `m` samples where `m` is a power of 2 and `m >= k`.
-If `m >= k`, randomization (with a uniform probability) is used to randomly pick `k` points to be in the final set of sampling points.
+If `m > k`, randomization (with a uniform probability) is used to randomly pick `k` points to be in the final set of sampling points.

 (2) The set of sampling points for the surface vehicle (a boat, in this case) is chosen from the set of sampling points in (1).
-Points in set (2) are chosen by first dividing the area of interest into equal-size rectangles (the number of rectangles is determined by user and how many sampling points they want to boat/surface vehicle to have).
+Points in set (2) are chosen by first dividing the area of interest into equal-sized rectangles (the number of rectangles is determined by user and how many sampling points they want the boat/surface vehicle to have).
 Next, the centroids of the smaller rectangles are determined using the following formula `centroid_lat = (corner1_lat + corner2_lat) / 2` and `centroid_lon = (corner1_lon + corner2_lon) / 2`.
-These formula disregard the curvature of the Earth in computing the centroid' lat-lon.
-The reason for this is that due to the capacity and resource constraints of the robots, we assume the size of the area of interest is relatively small enough to be considered as a flat surface.
-Once the coordinates of the centroids are known, sampling points for surface vehicle are determined by choosing points that are closest to the centroids.
+These formula disregard the curvature of the Earth in computing the centroid's lat-lon coordinate.
+The reason for this is that due to the capacity and resource constraints of the robots, it is assumed the size of the area of interest is relatively small enough to be considered as a flat surface.
+Once the coordinates of the centroids are known, sampling points for surface vehicle are determined by choosing points in (1) that are closest to the centroids.

-The rest of the sampling points (those that aren't assigned to the surface vehicle will be assigned to the other type of vehicle)
+The rest of the sampling points (those that aren't assigned to the surface vehicle) will be assigned to the other type of vehicle.

 # How to run the code
 The final workflow and example are presented in `main.py`.
 The example used the sampling point simulation to create a set of sampling points and used the `MTSP_BASIC` solver to get the routing for each vehicle.
 There are 5 required paramteres for the sampling simulation, details below.